-Leveraging Power of Large Language Model in Entity Linking via Multi-step Prompting and Targeted Reasoning
+Leveraging the Power of Large Language Models in Entity Linking via Adaptive Routing and Targeted Reasoning

 AuthorsYajie Li†, Albert Galimov†, Mitra Datta Ganapaneni†, Pujitha Thejaswi†, De Meng, Priyanshu Kumar, Saloni Potdar

-Leveraging Power of Large Language Model in Entity Linking via Multi-step Prompting and Targeted Reasoning
+Leveraging the Power of Large Language Models in Entity Linking via Adaptive Routing and Targeted Reasoning

 AuthorsYajie Li†, Albert Galimov†, Mitra Datta Ganapaneni†, Pujitha Thejaswi†, De Meng, Priyanshu Kumar, Saloni Potdar